 The Gamble family all entered the house for dinner at that point.
 Gamble claimed that when they were done, they went back to the patio where the rattlesnake had taken its position.
 While this family was lucky that the snake didn’t hurt anyone, there are measures you can take if you find one of these slithery serpents in your home.

-A rattlesnake will hunt or build a den in any quiet, shaded area, whether it’s seeking prey or seeking refuge from the heat.
+A rattlesnake will hunt or build a den in any quiet, shaded area, whether seeking prey or seeking refuge from the heat.
 Crawl spaces and basements are included in this, in addition to regions under decks and porches.
-Rattlesnakes are much more likely to be found under houses with rodent infestations.
+Rattlesnakes are much more likely to be found in or around houses with rodent infestations.

-A rattlesnake within the home doesn’t enter via climbing or excavating, unlike other pests.
+Unlike other pests, a rattlesnake within the home doesn’t enter via climbing or excavating.
 Snakes enter houses through cracks in the ground-level foundation.
-Baby rattlers may frequently fit through cracks under doors because they are so little.
+Baby rattlers may frequently fit through cracks under doors because they are so small.

 Discover the "Monster" Snake 5X Bigger than an Anaconda